Candlesticks, Oil Lamps and Footed Salvers

 A pair of antique glass candlesticks and tapersticks, an open-flame lamp, a lacemaker’s lamp, a patch stand, glass salver and a tazza or two - there are many and varied examples of vintage glassware which the discerning collector may pursue; glass, in the 18th century, was very much the plastic of its day - once the secrets of producing and manipulating the material in a cost-effective manner had become widely understood - and it became ubiquitous in prosperous homes throughout Georgian and Regency times.

-Most aspects of domestic life were provided for by the glassmakers of the day; from the production of what we would consider to be the utilitarian, objects such as Georgian glass lighting accessories, along with glass candlesticks and glass oil lamps, to more prosaic and specialised items such as lacemaker’s lamps.
+Most aspects of domestic life were provided for by the glassmakers of the day; from the production of what we would consider to be the utilitarian, objects such as Georgian wine glasses, along with glass candlesticks and glass oil lamps, to more prosaic and specialised items such as lacemaker’s lamps.

 The range of commonly used Georgian and Regency tableware was also broad, but it should always be remembered that ostentatious display was of paramount importance for any self-respecting host to set upon the George III mahogany extending dining table.
-The extravagant use of glass tazza sets and pineapple stands, along with footed salvers and other decorative accessories, was considered every bit as important as the associated porcelain and silverware when it came to assembling the constituent parts of a well-balanced dining service.
+The extravagant use of Georgian cobalt blue glass tazza sets and pineapple stands, along with footed salvers and other decorative accessories, was considered every bit as important as the associated porcelain and silverware when it came to assembling the constituent parts of a well-balanced dining service.

-The miniature salvers which we have included in this section are somewhat mysterious; their exact purpose is not entirely clear, and they would adequately fulfil the same task as a patch stand, a small sweetmeat dish or a simple bowl, but the phrase ‘miniature glass salver’ appears in the catalogue of the Savory & Moore London (Severn Sisters) glass manufactory from 1798, and so they were clearly an object produced in their own right.
+The antique Georgian period miniature salvers which we have included in this section are somewhat mysterious; their exact purpose is not entirely clear, and they would adequately fulfil the same task as a patch stand, a small sweetmeat dish or a simple bowl, but the phrase ‘miniature glass salver’ appears in the catalogue of the Savory & Moore London (Severn Sisters) glass manufactory from 1798, and so they were clearly an object produced in their own right.
 Unfortunately, the catalogue neglects to indicate a specific use for the pieces, so we are none the wiser… sugared almonds on the flame mahogany coffee table perhaps.